 Trusts for individuals with disabilities offer several advantages, including:

-1. Ensuring continued care and support without affecting state benefit eligibility
+- Ensuring continued care and financial support without jeopardising means-tested benefit eligibility

-3. Providing peace of mind for families knowing that their loved one’s financial future is secure
+- Providing lasting peace of mind for families, knowing that their loved one’s financial future is secure even after the parents or carers are no longer able to help

 Trusts as Asset Protection Tools